wellyshen/react-cool-form/docs/api-reference/use-form.md

 By default, React Cool Form automatically removes the **related state** (i.e. value, error, touched, dirty) and **default value** of an unmounted field for us.
 However, we can set the `shouldRemoveField` to `false` to maintain the state.
 See the [conditional fields](../examples/conditional-fields) example to learn more.
 Default is `true`.

-- It won't remove the default value of a field-array.
+- The default value of a field-array element won't be removed.
 - To keep a default value existing between a dynamically show/hide field, we can set it via `defaultValue` attribute or option.
 - If this feature doesn't meet your needs, you can use the [removeField](#removefield) to control what data that you want to remove instead.
 - If the field isn't a form input element (i.e. [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input), [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select), and [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea)), we need to manually remove it by the [removeField](#removefield) method.